 Experiments comparing the accuracy with which VB and OLS estimate activation effects showed VB to be significantly more accurate in data sets with at least 100-200 scans.
-This shows that it is worthwhile modelling the error autocorrelation and correcting the estimated regression coefficients accordingly.
+This shows that it is worthwhile modeling the error autocorrelation and correcting the estimated regression coefficients accordingly.
 It also shows that a certain minimum amount of data is required in order for the AR coefficients to be estimated well enough for this correction to be beneficial.
-This improvement over OLS will also be shared by other iterative algorithms such as the Expectation-Maximisation (EM) algorithms described in [19] and [35].
+This improvement over OLS will also be shared by other iterative algorithms such as the Expectation-Maximisation (EM) algorithms described in Friston et al. (2002b) and Worsley et al. (2002).

 The VB approach provides a natural extension to these algorithms, however, in that the variability of hyperparameter estimation is also taken into account.
 This is achieved with little additional computational effort.
 Specifically, the objective function which is maximised during model fitting contains a penalty term consisting of the KL divergence between the prior over hyperparameters and the approximate posterior.
 In this way, model overfitting is prevented.
-This constitutes the VB solution to the 'overconfidence' problem [18].
+This constitutes the VB solution to the overconfidence problem (Friston et al., 2002a).
 Further, VB allows for automatic selection of AR order.

-In an exploratory analysis of event-related fMRI data the optimal AR order was seen to be higher in CSF than in grey or white matter.
+In an exploratory analysis of event-related fMRI data the optimal AR order was seen to be higher in CSF than in gray or white matter.
 Overall, an AR(3) model was seen to be sufficient for all voxels.
 Also, the magnitude of the first AR coefficient was seen to be higher in CSF.
-This confirms earlier observations [9] [35] that the values of AR coefficients have spatial structure.
-On other data sets Woolrich et al. [34] have observed stronger correlation in grey matter than in white matter or CSF.
-These observations confirm that there is a physiological component to the autocorrelation, whereas earlier investigations using phantoms suggested that this correlation might be purely due to the physics of the measurement process [37].
+This confirms earlier observations (Bullmore et al., 1996; Worsley et al., 2002) that the values of AR coefficients have spatial structure.
+On other data sets Woolrich et al. (2001) observed stronger correlation in gray matter than in white matter or CSF.
+These observations confirm that there is a physiological component to the autocorrelation, whereas earlier investigations using phantoms suggested that this correlation might be purely due to the physics of the measurement process (Zarahn et al., 1997).

-In this paper we have used the order criterion furnished by VB for 'model selection'.
+In this paper we have used the order criterion furnished by VB for "model selection."
 Using it we have established that GLM models with low-order AR error processes are suitable for fMRI data analysis.
-We also note that the order criterion could be used for 'model averaging' [20] in which, rather than selecting the 'best' model order, we average over model orders using the criterion as a weighting factor.
-This approach is, for example, used routinely in Bayesian wavelet analysis [12].
+We also note that the order criterion could be used for "model averaging" (Gelman et al., 1995) in which, rather than selecting the "best" model order, we average over model orders using the criterion as a weighting factor.
+This approach is, for example, used routinely in Bayesian wavelet analysis (Clyde et al., 1998).

-Currently the VB algorithm is implemented in MATLAB (Mathworks, Inc.) and requires 30 minutes on a high-end computer to analyse a single slice of data.
+Currently the VB algorithm is implemented in MATLAB (Mathworks, Inc.) and requires 30 min on a high-end computer to analyse a single slice of data.
 This is an order of magnitude faster than Gibbs sampling.
 With an optimised compiled software implementation this could be reduced further.

-This paper has focussed on voxel-wise Bayesian modelling of fMRI time series in which priors over the regression and autoregressive coefficients were set to be vague.
-The next step is to tie together the voxel-wise models using informative priors where voxel-wise parameter estimates will be informed by data from other voxels and other subjects (see eg. [18] and [35]).
+This paper has focused on voxel-wise Bayesian modeling of fMRI time series in which priors over the regression and autoregressive coefficients were set to be vague.
+The next step is to tie together the voxel-wise models using informative priors where voxel-wise parameter estimates will be informed by data from other voxels and other subjects (see, e.g., Friston et al., 2002a; Worsley et al., 2002).
 In this way, quantities such as the prior precisions on regression and autoregressive parameters (α and β) can be estimated rather than set to arbitrary values.
 This will ultimately lead to a multiple-subject random effects model with Bayesian regularisation.